Bubba Ray Dudley: Second return to WWE (2024–present)

 At Night 2 of WrestleMania XL on April 7, 2024, Dudley made a guest appearance as the special guest referee for the Philadelphia Street Fight between The Final Testament (Karrion Kross and the Authors of Pain) and The Pride (Bobby Lashley and the Street Profits).
 After numerous spots collaborating with the latter, The Pride defeated The Final Testament.
-At NXT Halloween Havoc on October 27, Dudley appeared as a host of the countdown show along with Sirius XM's Busted Open podcast host Dave LaGreca.
+At NXT Halloween Havoc on October 27, Dudley appeared as a host of the countdown show along with SiriusXM's Busted Open podcast host Dave LaGreca.
 Ridge Holland, who was due to have an Ambulance match in the event, interrupted Dudley and LaGreca twice.
 After the NXT Championship match in the main event, Holland attacked NXT Champion Trick Williams after his successful title defense against Ethan Page.
 Dudley then ran into the ring to save Williams from Holland and Page.
 On the following episode on NXT, Dudley appeared in a segment with Williams, where Dudley initially declined the latter's offer to be his tag team partner against Ridge and Page at NXT 2300.
 Later on however, after being saved by Williams from an attack by Holland and Page, Dudley changed his mind and accepted Williams' offer.
 At NXT 2300 on November 6, Dudley and Williams lost to Holland and Page.
 After the match, Dudley and Williams put Page through a table that was brought to the ring by D-Von, reuniting the Dudley Boyz in WWE for the first time since 2018 in the process.
+In December 2024, Dudley was announced as a coach for WWE's new reality competition series LFG.